Bogotá: Climate

 Bogotá features a subtropical highland climate with uniform precipitation (Köppen: Cfb, Trewartha: Cfll).
 The average temperature is 14.5 °C, varying from 6 to 19 C on sunny days to 10 to 18 C on rainy days.
 Dry and rainy seasons alternate throughout the year.
 The driest months are December, January, July and August.
 The warmest month is March, bringing a maximum of 19.7 C. The coolest nights occur in January, with an average of 7.6 C in the city; fog is very usual in early morning, 220 days per year, whilst clear sky sunny full days are quite unusual.

+Hailstorms occur sporadically, averaging three times per year—between 1939 and 2008, 231 events were recorded.
+They occur in the afternoon during the rainy season, when cumulonimbus cloud cells develop rapidly, which are related to the formation of tornadoes.
+They also cause a noticeable drop in temperature in the affected areas, sometimes drastic, reaching almost 20 degrees in less than an hour.

 The official highest temperature recorded within the city limits is 30.0 °C, and the lowest temperature recorded is −7.1 °C, both at the Guaymaral Airport.

 The rainiest months are April, May, September, October, and November, in which typical days are mostly overcast, with low clouds and some winds, bringing maximum temperatures of 18 °C and lows of 7 °C.

+On 30 October 2012, the first snowfall in more than 150 years was recorded in the administrative area of Bogotá, specifically in Sumapaz, followed by further significant snowfalls in 2016, 2017, 2020 and 2022.

+On 8 February 2017, Bogotá recorded a temperature of 25.1 °C, the highest in the city in sixty years, according to the Institute of Hydrology, Meteorology and Environmental Studies (IDEAM).
+In February 2020, Bogotá recorded a temperature of −6.3 °C, one of the lowest in the city in recent years, according to the IDEAM.